 |No Exam Information

-- Familiarity with a range of applications of mathematics.
+- Demonstrate familiarity with a range of applications of mathematics.

-- Knowledge of and facility with some basic techniques with important applications from three different components of the subject.
+- Use knowledge of basic techniques with important applications from three different components of the subject.

-- Ability to use LaTeX to prepare a simple mathematical document and poster.
+- Use LaTeX to prepare a simple mathematical document and poster.